 - Cokoyam (one of our fave online Asian grocery stores!)

 - Barnes and Noble

 There are many places to buy BTS merchandise, but I’ll say that we had the best luck with Line Friends, Amazon, and Hot Topic.
 We did order a few things from Wish.com (don’t judge us!) and half of it was pretty terrible and the other half was perfect.
 It can be expensive to show your fandom, so we don’t judge where you get your BTS merch (and we love seeing handmade stuff, too!).

 Getting ready for your BTS Seoul tour?
-You need to make a great playlist for the plane, right?
+You need to make a great playlist for the long plane ride, right?
 There’s nothing better than creating the perfect BTS soundtrack for your adventure, and we’ve got you covered!
-If you haven’t already, be sure to order their upcoming album, Map of the Soul: 7.
-The first track, “Black Swan,” is so gorgeous!

 In 2017, they broke all kinds of records with “Mic Drop” (a collaboration with DJ Steve Aoki) and became the first Korean group to receive a certification from the Recording Industry Association of America (RIAA).
 That paved the way for many more firsts: